markfinger/unfort/README.md

   We're not manipulating the majority of files, so we could probably just remove babel-generator and generate the source maps by hand.

-In general, I suspect there will be a lot of low-hanging fruit in this project as it hasn't been [profiled](https://github.com/markfinger/profiling-node) for some time.
+In general, I suspect there will be still be a lot of low-hanging fruit in this project as it hasn't been [profiled](https://github.com/markfinger/profiling-node) for some time.

 ### Reflections